robstoll/atrium/README.md

 As side notice, the function `its` is mainly an alternative for `property` and was introduced to allow a more natural flow in expressing assertions about particular features of a class.
-I could have introduce `his`, `her`, `their` as well but decided against it in order that you do not have to think to about gender or whe singular or plural.
+I could have introduce `his`, `her`, `their` as well but decided against it in order that you do not have to think to about gender or singular vs. plural.

 ## Method Assertions
 ```kotlin